 3. Visit the TCU IRB website to download the necessary documents for a project submission: https://research.tcu.edu/research-compliance/irb/irb-forms-templates/ Note that a TCU faculty member MUST be identified as the principal investigator.
 These forms are updated periodically, so if you download a form you intend to submit in many months’ time, ensure that the form you are submitting is still the correct one.

-4. The faculty mentor should submit the protocol to firstname.lastname@example.org.
+4. The faculty mentor should submit or confirm the student’s submission through the protocol through the Cayuse system: https://research.tcu.edu/research-compliance/irb/cayuse-human-ethic/

 Important upcoming dates to know: